 Those were probably my biggest motivators to pursue a career that allowed me so much choice.
-I just couldn't fathom a 9 - 5 job in some office with a boss and a commute.
+I just couldn't fathom a 9 - 5 job in an office with a boss and a commute.
 I wanted freedom and the chance to create my own work that excited me.

 For the next couple years, I continued making jewellery and selling it in local boutiques.
 Picking up commissions for local fashion studio Peach Berserk and working part-time there as a silkscreen printer gave me a front row seat on the workings of a small business.

-Running multiple businesses in various industries has taught me that business is business.
+Running multiple businesses in various industries taught me that business is business.
 It's all about creating something unique and exciting, and providing value to your clients.

 In recent years, I shifted my career's focus to coaching.
 More than anything I love connecting with other women entrepreneurs and supporting their growth by sharing everything I've learned.